perspective in the world

 parallel sunbeams converge toward the sun

-In each case, the plane figures (ABSa, VCS and DES) contain some part of the line VS, which is perpendicular to the ground plane, so the plane figures and their intersections with the image plane are also perpendicular to the ground plane.
+In each case, the triangles (ABS, VCS and DES) contain some part of the line DS, which is perpendicular to the ground plane, so the plane figures and their intersections with the image plane are also perpendicular to the ground plane.

 The rules developed for lines can also be applied to planes.
 By knowing the location and orientation of a plane, we also partially define the location and orientation of any lines it contains.
 In a perspective construction, points are used to define line edges, and edges define the planes that contain their lines.